-Robert Swaak is serving as a Global Relationship Partner and responsible for a number of PwC’s Global clients.
-He also leads our efforts on PwC’s relationship with the World Economic Forum.
+Robert Swaak is a former Partner with PwC.
+While with PwC he served as a Global Relationship Partner and was responsible for a number of PwC’s Global clients.
+He also led the efforts on PwC’s relationship with the World Economic Forum.

 Prior to this role, he was the Global Clients, Industries and Sectors leader for PricewaterhouseCoopers International Limited and a member of PwC’s Global Management Team.
 He oversaw PwC’s market strategy in industries and sectors, and was responsible for setting PwC’s client delivery vision and strategy.
 With an interest and background in leadership and human capital development, Robert made it his responsibility to ensure PwC’s 208,000 professionals in 157 countries were ready to help our Global clients with solutions to their most important issues.